 We have incurred losses from operations in each of our annual reporting periods since our inception.
-As of March 31, 2022, we had \$64.7 million in cash and cash equivalents and \$0.1 million in restricted cash.
-Up until the Business Combination, we primarily obtained cash to fund our operations through preferred stock offerings and debt instruments
+As of June 30, 2022, we had \$50.4 million in cash and cash equivalents and \$0.1 million in restricted cash.
+Until the Business Combination, we primarily funded operations through preferred stock offerings and debt instruments.